 We work together with mutual respect and integrity.
 We value a working and learning environment in which people are free to be themselves.
 The School respects the multi-dimensional lives of all its members and is committed to creating and supporting a learning and working environment in which staff and students can flourish in all aspects of their work and lives.

-Our Athena SWAN self-assessment team has prepared our application.
-The team includes the Dean, Professor Geoffrey Wood, and staff and students from the School, united by their expertise, interests and experience.
+Our Athena SWAN self-assessment team prepared our application for the Bronze award and is working on our Silver award application.
+The team is united by their expertise, interests and experience.

 "The Athena SWAN process has raised awareness of the breadth and depth of gender research conducted across the School and has encouraged us to establish a new research cluster on Gender and Work and launch the inclusivity focussed COVER research centre.
 Through showcasing our research in this area we hope to build new collaborations with business and community groups, and develop our students as gender-aware future business leaders."

 Professor of Finance and Chair of the Athena SWAN panelDean of Essex Business School, Essex Business School

 As Dean of Essex Business School, Professor Claudia Girardone promotes equality and diversity as fundamental principles for achieving research excellence.
 She embeds these principles in research policies, practices and culture.
 Professor Girardone has undertaken a number of career development opportunities provided by the University of Essex.
 Most recently, she has attended a course on measuring research quality and benchmarking performance against other universities.